masaylighto/German-Learning-Notes/A2/Comparative & Superlative.md

 1. we preceded by so and follow by wie example
 	Maria läuft _so_ schnell _wie_ Susanne
-	we can preced so with the following genauso
+	we can precede so with the following genauso
 	nicht so
 	fast so
 	doppelt so
 	halb so
-2.  we form by adding er and foloow by als (than in german) and we dont form the noun by adding mehr like english example :schnell
+2.  we form by adding er and follow by als (than in German) and we don't form the noun by adding mehr like english example :schnell
 	Friederike läuft schneller als Maria (Friederike run faster than maria) in Superlative